 - ₹15 million (US$230,000) cash prize money from the Haryana Government.

 - ₹7.5 million (US$120,000) cash prize money from the Indian Railway.

 - Land area in Sonipat for Wrestling academy by the Haryana Government.

 - ₹1 million (US$16,000) cash award from ONGC.

 - 2014 Commonwealth Games, Glasgow - Gold (74 kg Freestyle Event.)

 - Rajiv Gandhi Khel Ratna Award (joint), India's highest sporting honour.

 - Padma Shri, 2011

-- Kumar endorses brands such as Mountain Dew, Eicher tractors, and the National Egg Coordination Committee which earns him ₹10 million (US$160,000) annually.
-He refused the offer of ₹5 million (US$78,000) to appear in a surrogate ad for a leading liquor brand.
+- Sushil Kumar presents the brand, Mountain Dew, Eicher tractors, and the National Egg Coordination Committee which earns him ₹10 million (US$160,000) annually.